pentandra/lifepreserver/items/static/blog/defining-the-scholarly-commons/participation/index.md

 ---

-While legislation and academic policies do need to be changed to incentivize participation and value these broader contributions, researchers from Tripura, India or Thai Nguyen, Vietnam [will have many more opportunities than they currently have][ravi's second post] to participate and be heard.
+While legislation and academic policies do need to be changed to incentivize participation and value these broader contributions, researchers from remote locales of the world, such as Tripura, India or Thai Nguyen, Vietnam, [will have many more opportunities than they currently have][ravi's second post] to participate and be heard.

 [ravi's second post]: <http://blog.inasp.info/miles-scholarly-commons-global-academic-norm/> "Miles to go for scholarly commons to become a global academic norm, by Ravi Murugesan"